katur/eegi/README.md

 Javascript is in [CoffeeScript](http://coffeescript.org/).

-<gulpfile.js> automates the compilation of both SASS and
-CoffeeScript while in development.
-The Node.js package dependencies for using Gulp are listed in <package.json>.
+[gulpfile.js](gulpfile.js) can be used to automate the compilation of SASS and CoffeeScript while in development.
+The Node.js package dependencies for using Gulp are listed in [package.json](package.json).
 Please see [the dev portion of INSTALL.md](https://github.com/katur/eegi/blob/master/INSTALL.md#cssjavascript-dependencies) for more details